SpocWiki/_public/schema.org/predicate/Relations/has/has_drive_wheel_configuration.md

 - [ #has/_drive_wheel_configuration :: DriveWheelConfigurationValue, Text ] or
 - [ has_drive_wheel_configuration :: DriveWheelConfigurationValue, Text ]

-The drive wheel configuration, i.e. which roadwheels will receive torque from the vehicle&#x27;s engine via the drivetrain.
+The drive wheel configuration, i.e. which roadwheels will receive torque from the vehicle's engine via the drivetrain.

 Relation describes that:
 [ #has_/domain  :: Vehicle ]